Information and Questions for Reading

 Ivan Efremov, excerpts from Andromeda Nebula

-Ivan Antonovich Efremov (1907-1972) was a paleontologist by profession who published a few long stories in the 1940s ("Звездные корабли" 'Star Ships,' 1947; "На краю Ойкумены" 'On the Edge of Oicumena,' 1949), but did his best-known fictional work his after Stalin's death in 1953.
-His books include Туманность Андромеды(The Andromeda Nebula, 1956-7), Лезвие бритвы (The Razor's Blade, 1963), and the historical novel Таис Афинская (Thaïs of Athens, 1973; interesting that he thus wrote in two of the less Socialist Realist genres of prose fiction).
-He won a state prize in the USSR in 1952, and his collected works in three volumes came out in Moscow in 1975-6.
+Ivan Antonovich Efremov ("Yeff-REM-uff", 1907-1972) was a paleontologist by profession who published a few long stories in the 1940s ("Звездные корабли" 'Star Ships,' 1947; "На краю Ойкумены" 'On the Edge of Oicumena,' 1949), but did his best-known fictional work after Stalin's death in 1953.
+His books include Туманность Андромеды(The Andromeda Nebula, 1956-7), Лезвие бритвы (The Razor's Blade, 1963), and the historical novel Таис Афинская (Thaïs of Athens, 1973; interesting that he thus wrote in two of the less Socialist Realist genres of Soviet prose fiction: SF and the historical novel).
+He won a USSR state prize in 1952, and his collected works in three volumes came out in Moscow in 1975-6.

-Efremov's 1956 novel The Andromeda Nebula, of which we unfortunately only have excerpts, was a watershed in Soviet science fiction (НФ, научная фантастика), opening the way for the great achievements of Russian science fiction in the Soviet Era.
-It belongs to the literature of "The Thaw," that period in the late 1950s and early 1960s when some authors moved away from the obligatory clichés of Socialist Realism, and their readers tended to feel optimistic about the Soviet future as well as pleased by the literary changes.
-The Andromeda Nebula (other possible translations: The Andromeda Galaxy, or Andromeda, A Space-Age Tale as the complete 1959 English translation has it) presents a marvelous world of victorious communism, set in such a distant future that it barely engages in Cold War ideology.
-Unlike several of the works we read earlier in the semester (Kuprin's "The Toast" or Zamiatin's We), this novel refers to the present of its readers much less specifically; the 20th century is referred to as "The Era of Disunity," pointing to the often destructive nationalism that in the novel has faded, leaving only some characters' interest in their own ethnic and racial heritage and some medical reliance on genetic heritage.
-The vast distance of the past that is our present can produce interesting effects, as here where histrian Veda Kong leads a party of archeologists exploring a deep cave in which examples of technology were buried, perhaps in fear that a nuclear disaster would set back human progress:
+Efremov's 1956 novel The Andromeda Nebula, of which we unfortunately only have excerpts, was a watershed in Soviet science fiction (НФ, научная фантастика), opening the way for the great achievements of Russian science fiction during the Cold War.
+It belongs to the literature of "The Thaw," that period in the late 1950s and early 1960s when some authors moved away from the obligatory clichés of Socialist Realism, and their educated, intelligentsia readers tended to feel optimistic about the Soviet future as well as pleased by the literary changes they saw around them.
+The Andromeda Nebula (other possible translations: The Andromeda Galaxy; the complete 1959 English translation that is excerpted without credit in the edition I've given you has it as Andromeda, A Space-Age Tale) presents a marvelous world of victorious communism, set in such a distant future that it only just barely recalls Cold War ideology as a risky but resolved part of its own distant past.
+Unlike several of the works we read earlier in the semester (Kuprin's "The Toast" or Zamiatin's We), this novel refers to the present of its actual readers much less specifically; the 20th century is referred to as "The Era of Disunity," pointing to the often destructive nationalism that in the novel has faded, leaving only some characters' interest in their own ethnic and racial heritage and some medical reliance on genetic heritage.
+The vast distance of the past that is our own present can produce interesting effects, as here where historian Veda Kong leads a party of archeologists exploring a deep cave in which examples of technology were buried, perhaps to protect them for fear that a nuclear disaster would set back human progress:

 "The human psyche is so organized that it is incapable of lengthy excitation or frequent repetitions of excitation.
 This constitutes its defense against the rapid exhaustion of the nervous system.
 Our distant ancestors almost annihilated mankind by ignoring the fact that frequent rest is physiologically essential to man.
 We were at first afraid of repeating the mistake and began to take too much care of the psyche because we did not understand that the best way to get rid of impressions and to rest is to be found in work.
 A change of employment is essential but that is not all - there must be a regular alternation of work and rest.
 The heavier the work the longer must be the rest and it will be seen that the harder the task performed the greater the pleasure it will bring, the more fully the worker will be absorbed in his task.